Historicity of Muhammad: Criticism of sīra

-Nevertheless, other content of sīra, like the Constitution of Medina, are generally considered to be authentic by both Muslim and non-Muslim historians.
+Nevertheless, other content of sīra, like the Constitution of Medina, is generally considered to be authentic by both Muslim and non-Muslim historians.

 Hadith

 The hadith collections include traditional, hagiographic accounts of verbal and physical traditions attributed to Muhammad, and for many, often explain what a verse in the Quran is referring to in regards to Muhammad.
 Unlike the Quran, hadiths are not universally accepted by Muslims.

 Early Muslim scholars were concerned that some hadiths (and sīra reports) were fabricated, and thus they developed a science of hadith criticism (see Hadith studies) to distinguish between genuine sayings and those that were forged, recorded using different words, or were wrongly ascribed to Muhammad.

 In general, the majority of western academics view the hadith collections with considerable caution.
 Bernard Lewis states that "The collection and recording of Hadith did not take place until several generations after the death of the Prophet.
 During that period the opportunities and motives for falsification were almost unlimited."
 In addition to fabrication, the meaning of a hadith may have substantially drifted from its original telling by the time it was written down.

 The main feature of hadith is that of Isnad (chains of transmission), which are the basis of determining the authenticity of the reports in traditional Islamic scholarship.
 According to Stephen Humphreys, while a number of "very capable" modern scholars defended the general authenticity of isnads, most modern scholars regard isnads with "deep suspicion", due to the potential for isnads, like hadith, to be fabricated.

 Jonathan A. C. Brown, a Sunni Muslim American scholar of Islamic studies who follows the Hanbali school of jurisprudence, asserts that the hadith tradition is a "common sense science" or a "common sense tradition" and is "one of the biggest accomplishments in human intellectual history ... in its breadth, in its depth, in its complexity and in its internal consistency."